Fire & Explosion Accident Lawyer in Houston

 Our firm handles a variety of fire and explosion cases, including:

-Pipeline Explosions: Pipelines are used across the country to carry gas, butane, and other substances to and fro.
-Unfortunately, it is possible for these poles to explode, sparking massive fires.
-These incidents often occur because the pipe is poorly maintained, or because of equipment failure, or mechanical problems.
+• Pipeline Explosions: Pipelines are used across the country to carry gas, butane, and other substances to and fro.
+Unfortunately, these poles can explode, sparking massive fires.
+These incidents often occur because the pipe is poorly maintained, or because of equipment failure or mechanical problems.

 Who Is Liable in a Motorcycle Accident?